abjan90/Spam-Classfier/README.md

 3. The first transformer email_to_word_count converts the email object into word count and which can be used for the further processing.

+4. In the second Transformer the fit method will build the vocabulary of common words and transform method will use the vocabulary to convert word counts into the vectors.

+5. LogisticRegression model is used and Precision => 95.70% is acheived with recall => 93.68%.